Odawara: Climate

 Odawara has a humid subtropical climate (Köppen Cfa) characterized by warm summers and cool winters with light to no snowfall.
 The average annual temperature in Odawara is 13.4 °C. The average annual rainfall is 2,144 mm with September as the wettest month.
 The temperatures are highest on average in August, at around 24.2 °C, and lowest in January, at around 2.9 °C.

 Demographics

-Per Japanese census data, the population of Odawara peaked in around the year 2000 and has started to slowly decline.
+Per Japanese census data, the population of Odawara peaked around the year 2000 and declined slightly since then.

 History

 The area around present-day Odawara has been settled since prehistoric times, and archaeological evidence indicates that the area had a high population density in the Jōmon period.
 From the Ritsuryō system of the Nara period, the area became part of Ashigarashimo District of Sagami Province.
 It was divided into shōen during the Heian period, mostly controlled by the Hatano clan and its branches.
 During the Genpei War between the Heike clan and Minamoto no Yoritomo, the Battle of Ishibashiyama was fought near present-day Odawara.
 During the Sengoku period, Odawara developed as a castle town and capital of the domains of the later Hōjō clan, which covered most of the Kantō region.
 The Hōjō were defeated by Toyotomi Hideyoshi in the Battle of Odawara in 1590, despite the impregnable reputation of Odawara Castle.
 The territory came under the control of Tokugawa Ieyasu.
 Under the Tokugawa shogunate, Odawara was the center of Odawara Domain, a feudal han ruled by a succession of daimyō.
 The town prospered as Odawara-juku, a post station on the Tōkaidō highway connecting Edo with Kyoto.

 After the Meiji Restoration, Odawara Domain briefly became 'Odawara Prefecture', which was merged with the short-lived 'Ashigara Prefecture' before joining Kanagawa Prefecture in 1876.
 During this period, the center of economic and political life in Kanagawa shifted to Yokohama.
 Odawara suffered a strong decline in population, which was made more severe when the original route of the Tōkaidō Main Line bypassed the city in favor of the more northerly route via Gotemba.

 The epicenter of the Great Kantō earthquake in 1923 was deep beneath Izu Ōshima Island in Sagami Bay.
 It devastated Tokyo, the port city of Yokohama, surrounding prefectures of Chiba, Kanagawa, and Shizuoka Prefectures, and caused widespread damage throughout the Kantō region.
 Ninety percent of the buildings in Odawara collapsed immediately, and fires burned the rubble along with anything else left standing.

 Odawara regained some measure of prosperity with the opening of the Tanna Tunnel in 1934, which brought the main routing of the Tōkaidō Main Line through the city.
 Odawara was raised from the status of town to city on December 20, 1940.
 On August 15, 1945, Odawara was the last city in Japan to be bombed by Allied aircraft during World War II.

 On November 1, 2000, Odawara exceeded 200,000 in population, and was proclaimed a special city with increased autonomy.